hawklithm/nascraft/README.md

 # Nascraft

+The repository of the corresponding front-end page is [here](https://github.com/hawklithm/nascraft-webui).

 Nascraft is a web application designed to handle file uploads efficiently using Rust and Actix-web.
 It supports chunked file uploads, allowing large files to be uploaded in smaller parts, which are then reassembled on the server.
 This approach is particularly useful for handling unreliable network connections or large file sizes.

 ## Features